salahadawi/libft/README.md

-# libft - Our first own library
+# libft - Our first library
 The aim of this project was to code a C library that we could use in our future projects.

 ## How to use: